zenml-io/mlstacks/k3d-modular/README.md

 These are some known problems that might arise out of running this recipe.
 Some of these are terraform commands but running `zenml stack recipe apply` would also achieve similar results as `terraform init` and `terraform apply`.

+* When destroying the resources, if the S3 minio bucket is not empty, the destroy command might fail with an error like this one:
+    ```
+    Error: The bucket you tried to delete is not empty
+    ```
+\
+    💡 Fix - Delete the contents of the bucket manually or run `terraform state rm minio_bucket.zenml_bucket` followed by running `terraform destroy` again.

 * Running the script for the first time might result in an error with one of the resources - the Istio Ingressway.
 This is because of a limitation with the resource `kubectl_manifest` that needs the cluster to be set up before it installs its own resources.
 \
     💡 Fix - Run `terraform apply` again in a few minutes and this should get resolved.